August 8, 2025

 Which alternative is closest to Heptabase's visual approach?

 Kosmik offers the most similar spatial thinking experience with its infinite canvas approach.
-Scrintal also provides strong visual organization but with a more structured academic focus.
+Scrintal also provides strong visual organization but with a more structured academic focus rather than a free-form canvas.

 Can I migrate my notes from Heptabase to other tools?